About insomnia in children and teenagers

 Insomnia has many different causes.
 They include:

-- sleep associations – for example, when a child can’t go to sleep without a bottle of milk or being with a parent
+- sleep associations – for example, when a child can’t go to sleep without a bottle of milk, a parent nearby or music in the background

-- bedtime behaviour – for example, too much screen time, particularly in the bedroom, or not enough time in the bedtime routine for calm, quiet activities
+- bedtime behaviour – for example, too much screen time before bed or not enough time for calm, quiet activities in the bedtime routine

-- emotional issues – for example, stress, child anxiety or child depression, and teenage anxiety or teenage depression
+- emotional issues – for example, stress, child anxiety, child depression, teenage anxiety or teenage depression

 - environmental factors – for example, a hot or noisy sleeping environment